janet-lang/jhydro/README.md

 Lightweight cryptographic and random number generation utils for Janet.
 Based on [libhydrogen](https://github.com/jedisct1/libhydrogen/).

-Bindings for most of the libhydrogen API are available so far, with the exception of key sharing APIs.
+Bindings for most of the libhydrogen API are available so far, with the exception of the key sharing API.

 ```clojure
 (use jhydro)